source-foundry/glyph-filter-lists/README.md

 ## About

 The Glyph Filter Lists repository contains over 100 character set lists that are released under free, open licenses.
-The glyph name lists are formatted as newline-delimited, annotated text files that are intended for both human and computer use.
+The glyph name lists are formatted as annotated, newline-delimited text files that are intended for both human and computer use.
 They have been compiled from a number of upstream data sources.

 ## Data Sources